DeNA/mysql_rewinder/README.md

 ### ActiveRecord

-If you want use MysqlRewinder with ActiveRecord, do:
+If you want to use MysqlRewinder with ActiveRecord, do the following:

 * Generate db_configs from `ActiveRecord::Base.configurations`
 * Pass `ActiveRecord::SchemaMigration.new(nil).table_name` and `ActiveRecord::Base.internal_metadata_table_name` to `DatabaseRewinder.init` as `except_tables`